Dutchtronix/Small-C-TRS-80/readme.md

 This creates a new compiler called ccnew.cmd

+Just look at the various /jcl files to automate this process.

 Cross compiling on Windows works only as a WIN32 app since int and pointers are mixed.
 Make sure to add #define MSC to the beginning of file cc.def.